 In this online club, the medium really is the message (or at least a big part of it).
 Online Toastmasters clubs are a new phenomenon, and other clubs are using the medium to make the Toastmasters experience available to people who can’t attend location-based reasons for reasons related to timing, geography, or a disability.
 We recognize the value of that approach, but this club will be dedicated to understanding how the online medium is different and how we can communicate effectively with technology in between us and our audience.

-See David’s article on Forbes.com, Improving Skills for Webinars, Online Meetings.
+See founding President David Carr’s article on Forbes.com, Improving Skills for Webinars, Online Meetings.

 If you have a password, please sign up for meeting roles below.
 Guests should complete the RSVP registration form at the bottom of the agenda.
 (If you have a password, it’s not necessary to also fill out the RSVP form – we would rather get you signed up for a specific role).